 Who are BOOST students?

-BOOST students are individuals with documented intellectual disabilities who aspire to gain independence and secure meaningful employment.
+BOOST students are individuals with documented disabilities who aspire to gain independence and secure meaningful employment.
 They possess basic reading and writing skills, can follow structured schedules, and are capable of navigating the FCTC campus on their own.
 Additionally, they demonstrate a willingness and ability to collaborate effectively with others.

 Contact Information